 The conference challenged assumptions, taboos and stereotypes by fostering an open conversation about the largely unspoken issues associated with sex and ageing.

 As a society, many of us avoid talking about the need and desire for intimacy among older individuals but there is no age limit on sexual desire.
-A United States study1 found that among men and women aged 57 to 64, 73% were sexually active.
+A United States study1 on sex and ageing found that among men and women aged 57 to 64, 73% were sexually active.
 Moreover, 53% of those aged 65 to 74 were sexually active and 26% of ages 75 to 85 were sexually active.

 “Many older people encounter barriers in continuing to have fulfilling sex lives.
 This shouldn’t be happening and it’s time we dealt with the myth that older people don’t have – and enjoy – sex.
 Sexual intimacy is good for all of us,” Ms Buttrose said.